-coverage, and reliability of ID systems where they already exist, and help develop them where they do not.
-Finally, the project will promote the use of IDs for free movement and service delivery, by creating linkages across systems that allow users to authenticate themselves for key services such as receiving social transfer payments, completing financial transactions, and crossing borders.
+The project has three objectives.
+First, it aims to strengthen the legal and enabling environment within and between countries by developing legal and technical standards for systems across the region to ensure privacy and data protection, as well as clear institutional mandates.
+Second, it aims to improve the coverage and reliability of ID systems where they already exist, and help develop them where they do not.
+Finally, the project will promote the use of IDs for free movement and service delivery, by creating linkages across systems that allow users to authenticate themselves for key services such as receiving social transfer payments, completing financial transactions and crossing borders.